It’s so tempting, isn’t it?

 And please, stay away from orphanages.
 There are undoubtedly many ethical establishments, but those that allow you in for a few hours or days are probably not among them.
-Unless you are professionally qualified in child care and can speak the local language, what can you do that the staff cannot, other than give a child hope you will not be able to fulfil?
+Unless you are professionally qualified in child care and can speak the local language, what can you do that the staff cannot, other than giving a child hope you will not be able to fulfill?

 In the spirit of honesty, I admit that I do give to the occasional beggar, especially if the person appears particularly vulnerable – usually older or disabled people who may not have anyone to take care of them.
 But never to children.

 However large the eyes or smudged the cheeks, I refrain.
 It isn’t easy, but I refuse to contribute.

 SEE HOW YOU CAN HELP CHILD BEGGARS BY USING SOME OF THESE RESOURCES

 - Child Safe Tourism in Southeast Asia tries to find alternatives to begging

 - ECPAT International, which helps children who are victims of sexual exploitation